ImperialCollegeLondon/pycsvy/README.md

 You can also instruct a writer to use line buffering, instead of the usual chunk buffering.

 Finally, you can control the character(s) used to indicate comments by setting the `comment` keyword when writing a file.
 By default, there is no character ("").
-During reading, the comment character is found atomatically.
+During reading, the comment character is found automatically.

 Note that, by default, these reader functions will assume UTF-8 encoding.
 You can choose a different character encoding by setting the `encoding` keyword argument to any of these reader or writer functions.
-For example, on Windows, Python will assume Windows-1252 encoding, which can be specified via `encoding='cp1252'`.
+For example, on Windows, Windows-1252 encoding is often used, which can be specified via `encoding='cp1252'`.

 ## Contributors ✨